| 1.7 Proteins |

 Summary

-Key Definition Proteins are polymers of amino acids joined by covalent peptide bonds formed through dehydration synthesis between a carboxyl group and an amine group. |
+Key Definition Proteins are polymers of amino acids joined by covalent peptide bonds, which form through dehydration synthesis between the carboxyl group of one amino acid and the amino group of the next.

 Each amino acid differs only in its R group, which can be hydrophobic, hydrophilic, or ionic.
 The chemical properties of these R groups drive the folding interactions that give each protein its unique shape — and therefore its unique function.

-Key Definition The specific linear sequence of amino acids constitutes the primary structure, which serves as the blueprint for all higher-order folding. |
+Key Definition The specific linear sequence of amino acids constitutes the primary structure, which serves as the blueprint for all higher-order folding.

 Secondary Structure

-Arises from hydrogen bonds between backbone atoms
+- Arises from hydrogen bonds between atoms of the polypeptide backbone

-Producing alpha-helices and beta-pleated sheets
+- Produces alpha-helices and beta-pleated sheets

 Tertiary Structure

-Hydrogen bonds
+- Hydrogen bonds

-Hydrophobic interactions
+- Hydrophobic interactions

 Quaternary Structure